- Written by Dr.Mehmet Demircioglu

 If the episode includes chest pressure, shortness of breath, severe headache, weakness on one side, confusion, injury, repeated collapse, or symptoms that do not settle, treat it as a medical problem first.
 The graft question can wait until you are safe.

-Weakness on surgery day often has more than one cause
+Surgery day weakness can have more than one cause

 Strict fasting is a common contributor.
 Some procedures require specific fasting instructions, especially when sedation is planned, but unnecessary fasting can make you weak.
 The guidance on fasting after hair transplant needs individualized food and fluid instructions rather than guesswork.